-The Freshman Assessment and Placement Program prescribes statewide minimum standards for determining whether entering freshmen should be placed in college-level math and composition courses or in college preparatory courses in math, composition, and reading.
-ASUMH students whose scores indicate placement in college preparatory classes must enroll in those courses during their first 15 hours of course work.
-Students in all associate degree and technical certificate programs are required to take and complete all required college preparatory classes.
-Contact the Schliemann Learning Center at (870) 508-6173 to schedule an appointment for admissions testing.
-For summer test times, call Student Services at 508-6136.
+The Freshman Assessment and Placement Program prescribes statewide minimum standards for determining whether entering freshmen should be placed in college-level math and composition courses or in developmental courses in math, composition, and reading.
+ASUMH students whose scores indicate placement in developmental classes must enroll in those courses during their first 15 hours of course work.
+Students in all associate degree and technical certificate programs are required to take and complete all required developmental classes.
+Contact the Testing Center at (870) 508-6209 to schedule an appointment for admissions testing.